 Two gear types (gill nets and haul seines) are used in directed commercial trips and harvest of spot.
 Other gear types, including sciaenid pound nets, beach seines, swipe nets, and crab pots contribute minimally to commercial landings.
-Commercial landings have fluctuated with higher catches reported in the 1990's and have generally declined since 2001, averaging 1,562,390 pounds since 1991 (Table 1; Figure 4a).
+Commercial landings have fluctuated with higher catches reported in the 1990's and have generally declined since 2001, averaging 434,666 pounds since 2018 (Table 1; Figure 4a).
 The lowest landings in the time series have occurred over the past seven years.
-In 2021, commercial landings were 527,468 pounds, which is a slight decrease from 2020.
-Commercial spot landings in 2020 and 2021 were higher than recreational harvest for the first time since 2000.
+In 2022, commercial landings were 543,096 pounds, which is a slight increase from 2021.
+Commercial spot landings exceeded recreational harvest in 2020, 2021, and 2022.
 Spot are a component of the scrap or bait fishery in North Carolina, but this component generally makes up a small percentage of landings.